Emni

 Emni, also known as Amn al-Kharji, is a multi-purpose branch of the Islamic State (IS), a Jihadist Islamist militant group that controlled a large amount of the Middle East in the 2010s.
-It serves as IS' internal police force, foreign operations unit, and intelligence and security branch, while also making propaganda.
-It started out as an internal police force in 2014, and expanded to help and protect IS' territorial growth, as well as to recruit people worldwide to perform terrorist attacks outside of their territory.
+It serves as IS's internal police force, foreign operations unit, and intelligence and security branch, while also making propaganda.
+It started out as an internal police force in 2013, and expanded to help and protect IS's territorial growth, as well as to recruit people worldwide to perform terrorist attacks outside of their territory.
 Emni was involved in the 2015 Bardo National Museum attack, 2015 Sousse attacks, 2015 Paris attacks, 2016 Brussels bombings, and the July 2016 Dhaka attack.

 Operations

-IS controlled a large amount of Iraq and Syria from 2013 to 2017.
+The Islamic State controlled a large amount of Iraq and Syria from 2013 to 2017.
 It has continued operating despite the loss of territory.
 Emni, a multilevel network, started out as the internal police force of IS, but gained other uses.
 In the foreign operations unit, they recruit people worldwide, physically and virtually, to commit terrorist attacks abroad for IS.
-Generally, they process the recruits in IS' territory, and then export them abroad, having them wait for commands to perform terrorist attacks in their new location.
+Generally, they process the recruits in IS's territory, and then export them abroad, having them wait for commands to perform terrorist attacks in their new location.
 Emni also uses counterintelligence to find moles within IS; one method is by recording conversations between IS members, which the members are aware of.
-Some civilians in IS' territory have also worked for Emni as informants, joining for economic reasons.
+Some civilians in IS's territory have also worked for Emni as informants, joining for economic reasons.

 There is a rigorous vetting process for each terrorist recruit that joins; this includes only letting people in who have never fought for any group other than IS.
-When processed in IS' territory, they undergo extensive physical training.
+When processed in IS's territory, they undergo extensive physical training.
 The recruits are then put into small groups based on their spoken languages and sent abroad; they might only see the members of their group "on the eve of their departure abroad".
 In the European operation, new recruits are used as "clean men" who pass on information between those planning to attack.
 As of 2016, there were hundreds of members stationed in Europe, including hundreds in Turkey.

 A 2016 New York Times report showed that terrorist recruitment efforts had at least happened in Austria, Bangladesh, Germany, Indonesia, Lebanon, Malaysia, Spain, and Tunisia.
 Much of the efforts were focused in Central Asian countries, specifically targeting "poor and underdeveloped regions based in areas with large bazaars".
 Emni has recruited people from North America to join the foreign operations unit, but the unit as of 2016 has not sent a trained recruit back to North America.
 Emni instead operates with U.S. members exclusively over social media, because they believe "the Americans are dumb — they have open gun policies" [...] "we can radicalize them easily, and if they have no prior record, they can buy guns, so we don't need to have no contact man who has to provide guns for them."